bitmakerlabs/chinook/README.md

 rake db:setup
 ```

-Add the psql command to bash by inserting the following line into your .bash_profile.
+If you're on a Mac and installed the Postgress.app, you might need to add the psql command to bash by inserting the following line into your .bash_profile.

 ```bash
 export PATH=/Applications/Postgres.app/Contents/MacOS/bin:$PATH